orchi-ia/Mittsu/README.md

 For this project the Jikan API was used for recommendation purposes, however its capabilities extend to receiving data on characters, clubs, producers, reviews and seasons among other categories.

+This API does not require an API key.

 ## Features